Nick Lees and Bob Sanders Reminisce about Paige Young.

 LHC placed the London Bridge about 1 year after Paige appeared as “Queen of the Fleet.”
 McCulloch was advertising it way before.

-And hey, maybe you will enjoy yourself so much you will want to live in Lake Havasu City year round!
+And hopefully you will enjoy yourself so much you will want to live in there year round!

 Newark, New Jersey